Balanced Independent and Dominating Sets on Colored Interval Graphs: Algorithmic Results for the Balanced Independent Set

 \section{Algorithmic Results for the Balanced Independent Set}

-In this section, we take a parameterized perspective on $f$-BIS and provide two \FPT\ algorithms\footnote{\FPT\ is the class of parameterized problems that can be solved in time $O(g(k)n^{O(1)})$ for input size $n$, parameter~$k$, and some computable function $g$.} with different parameters.
-The algorithms described in this section can be easily generalized to maximize the value of $f$ in $f$-BIS. \old{Additionally, the following algorithms can be easily generalized to provide all maximum balanced independent sets.} \old{Then we give a $2$-approximation algorithm for the related problem of maximizing the number of different colors in the independent set. }
+In this section, we take a parameterized perspective on \fBIS and provide two \FPT\ algorithms with different parameters.
+The algorithms described in this section can be easily generalized to maximize the value of $f$ in \fBIS.